hslater95/Mobile-Template/README.md

 Template For A React-Native application with tailwind.

-\nnpm run start - starts dev server
+#npm run start - starts dev server